splunk/public-o11y-docs/admin/authentication/authentication-tokens/org-tokens.rst

    curl -X  POST "https://api.{realm}.signalfx.com/v2/token/{name}/rotate?graceful={gracePeriod}" \
       -H "Content-type: application/json" \
-      -H "X-SF-TOKEN: <api-token-value>"
+      -H "X-SF-TOKEN: <your-user-session-api-token-value>"

 Follow these steps:

 #.
 Enter your Splunk realm in the ``realm`` field.
 #.
-Enter your API access token in the ``api-token-value`` field.
-To find or create an API access token, see :ref:`admin-api-access-tokens`.
+Enter your API session token in the ``your-user-session-api-token-value`` field.
+To find or create an API session token, see :ref:`admin-api-access-tokens`.
 #.
 Provide the name of the token you want to rotate in the ``name`` field.
 #.
 Optionally, provide a grace period, in seconds, in the ``gracePeriod`` field.
 #.
 Call the API endpoint to rotate the token.